 It is unlawful for Oklahoma County to: a) interfere with, restrain, or deny the exercise of any right provided for under FMLA; or b) discharge or discriminate against any person for opposing any practice made unlawful by FMLA or for involvement in any proceeding under or relating to FMLA.

 Enforcement of FMLA

-As allowed by law an employee may file a complaint with the U.S. Department of Labor or may bring a private lawsuit against Oklahoma County for any violation of FMLA.
+An employee may file a complaint with the U.S. Department of Labor or may bring a private lawsuit against Oklahoma County for any violation of FMLA.

 LEAVE SHARING POLICY